lyons89/awesome-proteomics/README.md

 http://www.pastelbioscience.co.uk/resources/databases.html - this list contains so much useful information that I'm sure the rest of my awesome list will be redundant

 [Uniprot](https://www.uniprot.org/)

+## 3. Raw data search software/algorithms

+Maybe you're doing a collaboration with a mass spec lab or working with the core.
+They sent you back raw data files and you have no idea what to do with them.
+Alternatively, you're just starting out in proteomics and want to find a better software to use to search your raw MS files.

+[Fragpipe](https://github.com/Nesvilab/FragPipe) currently my favorite raw file search software.
+It's much faster than maxquant and in my opinion has sleeker GUI.
+In a recent update it also allows searches to be set up on a linux server for even faster results.
+The software is very modular, it consists of [MSfragger](https://msfragger.nesvilab.org/) the database search algorithm, [Philosopher](https://philosopher.nesvilab.org/) that analyzes the database results, as well as others for PTM and TMT integration.

+[MaxQuant](https://www.maxquant.org/) is probably the most used and well known DDA software.
+Developed by Jurgon Cox, this completely free software is user friendly and is always being updated with new and original features.
+There is even a [youtube](https://www.youtube.com/c/MaxQuantChannel) that has tons of videos on how to use the software.